oscar-system/GAP_pkg/GAP_pkg_crime/README.md

 # GAP_pkg_crime

-This is generated wrapper package for the GAP package CRIME 1.6.
+This is a generated Julia wrapper package for the GAP package CRIME 1.6.

 ## Issues